fran-olv/java-crud/README.md

-# Management People Set ☕
+# Management People Project ☕
 Project of Java Foundations using Lists manipulation using CRUD actions (Creat, Read, Update and Delete), user interaction with input/output APIs, string manipulation, differences between list types in Java.

 ### ✔️ What this application do: